Who Qualifies for Breast Reduction Surgery?

 Breast reduction surgeries are usually desired by women with breasts that are too large for their body frame.
-This procedure is actually quite common and Usually, the surgeon will remove some of the tissue and skin from the breasts to help reshape them while reducing their size to the desired cup.
-The surgeon may use other methods of breast reduction such as liposuction if the breasts have a lot of fatty tissue to be removed
+This procedure is actually quite common.
+The procedure involves removing some of the tissue and skin from the breasts to decrease their size and reshape them.
+The breasts are made smaller and perkier.
+While excision is the standard technique used during breast reduction, liposuction may also be performed.

 What Makes Someone a Candidate for Breast Reduction?